Create test profiles create-test-profiles

 7. Gender: Test profile gender.
 Available values are male, female and non_specified

-After selecting the identity namespace and providing the CSV file based on the format above, click on Run button at the top right.
+After selecting the identity namespace and providing the CSV file based on the format above, select the Run button at the top right.
 The use case might take a few minutes to complete.
 Once the use case completes processing and creating the test profiles, a notification will be sent to notify the user.

 NOTE